-Powdery scab is caused by one-celled creatures known as Cercozoa.
+Powdery scab is a disease caused by one-celled creatures known as Cercozoa.
 They are not bacteria, fungi, or viruses.
 Instead, they are parasitic amoebas.
 Specifically, it is Spongospora subterranea that causes powdery scab.
 These microscopic critters exist around the world.
-Tomatoes, nasturtiums, and other members of the nightshade family can also become infected with powdery scab.
-Once infected, plants are more susceptible to other diseases, such as potato mop-top and potato scab.
+Tomatoes, nasturtiums,, and other nightshade family members can also become infected with powdery scab.
+Once infected, plants are more susceptible to other diseases, such as potato mop-top and scab.
 Powdery scab spores can remain viable in the soil for up to 10 years.

 Powdery scab symptoms

-Small, purple lesions that look like pimples first form on a potato’s skin.
-Those lesions grow bigger and bigger and then they rupture, sending spores in all directions.
+Small, purple lesions that look like pimples first form on the skin of an infected tuber.
+Those lesions grow bigger until they rupture, sending spores in all directions.
 Those spores are white.
 To the naked eye, these spore clusters look like scabs.
 You may also see galls on infected roots, leaf wilting, or discolored stems.

 How to prevent powdery scab

-I’m a big proponent of buying used garden gear from yard sales and thrift stores, but you have to wash everything thoroughly before using it.
+I am a big proponent of buying used garden gear from yard sales and thrift stores.
+But you have to wash everything thoroughly before using it.
 And always put new plants into quarantine.